dada-xiv/algorithm/AG0x. Sorting.md

 In this implementation, the return value does not need to be specifically -1, 1, or 0.
 It only needs to be 0 when the values are equal and return negative and positive numbers when the values are less than or greater than each other.

-Here is a practical use of this `compare()` function to sort an array of integers in ascending order:
+Here is a practical use of this `compare()` function to sort an array of integers in ascending order in C:
 ```c
 #include <stdio.h>
 #include <stdlib.h>